hayaba/ASPNetCoreWebAPI/README.md

 * The backend is made with Asp.Net Core Web API.
 * Database using SQLite.
-* The frontend is be made with React
+* The frontend is be made with React.
+* Using Bootstrap for styling.